 Before making a decision about your deadly conduct charge, it is important to consider all of your defense options.
 It may seem like you’ve been charged with a small offense that can be easily combated alone.
-But Texas takes deadly conduct very seriously – whether or not a weapon is involved.
+But Texas takes these charges very seriously – whether or not a weapon is involved.
 A plea bargain may also not be the best option for you.
-After all, this is your future you are thinking about.
+After all, this is the future you are thinking about.

 Depending on the case, a charge of deadly conduct could result in a Class A misdemeanor or a third-degree felony.
 An experienced Dallas County defense attorney can evaluate your case and show you which options – like negotiations, pretrial intervention, and going to trial – would be the most effective in your case.
-Remember, the prosecution must prove you are guilty of the deadly conduct charge beyond a reasonable doubt.
+Remember, the prosecution must prove you are guilty beyond a reasonable doubt.
 There are several strategies available to you with the right defense attorney.

 Dallas Deadly Conduct Defense Lawyer